Abhimanyu8/Pico-7-segment-thermal-monitor/README.md

 # Pico-7-segment-thermometer
-Cause , everyone has a few of them lying around somewhere right ?
+Cause , everyone has a few of them glowy bois lying around somewhere right ?
 <p align="center">
   <img src="https://user-images.githubusercontent.com/54982599/156930553-48122d22-27af-41d5-b1e1-b49a5a986857.jpg" width="700" />
 </p>

-This is a quick and dirty raspberry pi pico project involving two 7-segment displays and loads of micropython.
+This is a quick and dirty 15-minute raspberry pi pico project involving two 7-segment displays and loads of micropython.
 Works as a temp indicator for PCs, Chainsaw Engines, Your cup of coffee.... basically anywhere you can stick the RP2040 on

 ## Recipe :